 The Services may allow you to access certain third party data and databases.
 Your use of such third party materials through the Services is subject to the terms and conditions set forth in Exhibit B hereto and you hereby agree to be bound by such terms and conditions.

 You acknowledge, consent and agree that we may access, preserve, and disclose your registration and any other information you provide if required to do so by law or in a good faith belief that such access preservation or disclosure is reasonably necessary in our opinion to: (1) comply with legal process, including, but not limited to, civil and criminal subpoenas, court orders or other compulsory disclosures; (2) enforce this Agreement; (3) respond to claims of a violation of the rights of third parties, whether or not the third party is a User, individual, or government agency; (4) respond to customer service inquiries; or (5) protect the rights, property, or personal safety of FDNA, our Users or the public.

 Connections and Interactions With Other Users

-You are solely responsible for your interactions with other Users.
+You are solely responsible for your interactions with other Users, including for sharing information with other Users through the Services.
 FDNA may limit the number of colleague connections you may have to other Users and may, in certain circumstances, prohibit you from contacting other Users through use of the Services or otherwise limit your use of the Services.
-FDNA reserves the right, but has no obligation, to monitor disputes between you and other members and to restrict, suspend, or close your account if FDNA determines, in our sole discretion, that doing so is necessary to enforce this Agreement.
+FDNA reserves the right, but has no obligation, to monitor disputes between you and other members and to restrict, suspend, or close your User Account if FDNA determines, in our sole discretion, that doing so is necessary to enforce this Agreement.

 You agree that from time to time FDNA may invite or otherwise make you aware of certain educational, promotional or financial opportunities relating to Your Communications and profile.